 Our equity awards are designed to hold individuals accountable for long-term decisions by rewarding the success of those decisions.
 The MD&C Committee continuously evaluates the components of its programs.
 In determining which forms of equity compensation are appropriate, the MD&C Committee considers whether the awards granted are achieving their purpose; the competitive market; and accounting, tax or other regulatory issues, among others.
-In determining the appropriate awards for the named executives' 2022 annual long-term incentive award, the MD&C Committee decided to grant both PSUs comprising 80% of each named executive's award and stock options comprising 20% of each named executive's award, consistent with prior years, not including the non-recurring ADS Synergy Awards that are discussed below under "Restricted Stock Units."
-Half of each named executives' PSUs granted in 2022 are Cash Flow PSUs and the remaining half are TSR PSUs.
+In determining the appropriate awards for the named executives' 2023 annual long-term incentive award, the MD&C Committee decided to grant both PSUs comprising 80% of each named executive's award and stock options comprising 20% of each named executive's award, consistent with prior years.
+Half of each named executives' PSUs granted in 2023 are Cash Flow PSUs and the remaining half are TSR PSUs.
 Meanwhile, stock options encourage focus on increasing the market value of our stock.
-Before determining the actual number of PSUs and stock options that were granted to each of the named executives in 2022, the MD&C Committee established a target dollar amount for each named executive's annual total long-term equity incentive award.
+Before determining the actual number of PSUs and stock options that were granted to each of the named executives in 2023, the MD&C Committee established a target dollar amount for each named executive's annual total long-term equity incentive award.
 The values chosen were based primarily on the comparison information for the competitive market and consideration of the named executives' responsibility for meeting the Company's strategic objectives.
 Target dollar amounts for equity incentive awards will vary from grant date fair values calculated for accounting purposes.